Cancel anytime

 Overview

-The Schwab Long-Term U.S. Treasury ETF (SCHQ) seeks to track the total return of the Bloomberg Long Treasury Index, reflecting the performance of publicly issued U.S. Treasury securities with remaining maturities of ten or more years.
-It focuses on long-term U.S. Treasury bonds, providing exposure to a specific segment of the fixed-income market.
-The ETF's investment strategy involves holding a basket of U.S. Treasury securities representative of the index.
+The Schwab Long-Term U.S. Treasury ETF (SCHQ) seeks to track the total return of the Bloomberg Long Treasury Index, which measures the performance of U.S. Treasury securities with remaining maturities of ten or more years.
+It provides exposure to long-term U.S. government bonds, offering potential diversification and income.
+The ETF invests primarily in U.S. Treasury bonds and uses a passive investment strategy.

 Reputation and Reliability

-Schwab is a well-established and reputable financial services firm with a long history in the investment management industry.
-They are known for offering low-cost, well-managed ETFs.
+Schwab is a well-established and reputable financial services company with a long track record of managing investment products.

 Management Expertise

-Schwab has a team of experienced investment professionals managing its ETFs, leveraging their expertise in fixed-income markets.
+Schwab has a team of experienced investment professionals managing its ETFs, leveraging its expertise in index tracking and fixed income investing.

 Investment Objective